 Self care: Using correct posture (see Posture for a Healthy Back) and keeping your spine in alignment are the most important things you can do for your back.
 The lower back (lumbar curve) bears most of your weight, so proper alignment of this section can prevent injury to your vertebrae, discs, and other portions of your spine.
 You may need to make adjustments to your daily standing, sitting, and sleeping habits.
 You may also need to learn proper ways to lift and bend.
 You may be able to slow down the progression of stenosis by not smoking and maintaining a weight that's appropriate for your height and body frame.

-The goal of physical therapy is to help you return to full activity as soon as possible.
+Physical Therapy: The goal of physical therapy is to help you return to full activity as soon as possible.
 Physical therapists can instruct you on proper posture, lifting, and walking techniques, and they’ll work with you to strengthen your back, leg, and stomach muscles.
 They’ll also encourage you to stretch and increase the flexibility of your spine and legs.
 Exercise and strengthening exercises are key elements to your treatment and should become part of your life-long fitness.
 Check with your doctor before you begin any new exercise program.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, naproxen (Aleve, Naprosyn), and ibuprofen (Motrin, Nuprin, Advil) are used to reduce inflammation and relieve pain.